Bahmni/bahmni-mart/README.md

 * download **bahmni-mart/scripts/install.sh** from github
 * run ```sh install.sh```
 * download **bahmni-mart/docker-compose.yml** from github
 * Change any config if needed.
 Bahmni-mart related config files will be present in **/opt/bahmni-mart/conf**.
-Change **application-prod.properties** if you want modify given parameters to bahmni-mart application or Spring cloud dataflow server
+Change **application-docker.properties** if you want modify given parameters to bahmni-mart application or Spring cloud dataflow server
 * run ```docker-compose up -d```

 ---